nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 Gestures must be as easy as possible to carry out.
 Consider screen reader interaction modes - see [Accessibility](/accessibility.html) (WCAG 2.1).

-The design must use standard and familiar gestures (iOS Human Interface Guidelines) including:
+The app design must use standard and familiar gestures (iOS Human Interface Guidelines) including:
 * Tap
 * Scroll
 * Swipe